pupilfirst/wd101-scripts/building-web-forms/creating-form-validations/README.md

 In this lesson, we will focus on client-side validation.

-If the data provided is correctly formatted, the application allows the data to be submitted.
-But, if the data is not in the right format, we give the user an error message explaining what needs to be corrected and lets them try again.
+If the data entered is correctly formatted, the application allows the data to be submitted.
+But, if the data is not in the proper format, we give the user an error message explaining what needs to be corrected and let them try again.

 ## Types of Form validation